guiyep/my-form-state/docs/react/hook/README.md

 ## useMyFormState ⇒ <code>MyFormStateHook</code>

-React-redux hook that will execute an update each time the redux form state changes.
+React hook that will execute an update each time the redux form state changes.
 You will be able to perform any of the next actions:

 - <a href="/#/redux/operations/README#resetform">resetForm</a>